-These components are installed into our customers' on-premise, private cloud or hybrid network.
+These components are installed into our customers' on-premises, private cloud or hybrid network.

-A Hazy installation is comprised of multiple components, connected by Bridges that allow for extremely flexible deployments supporting multiple use-cases.
+A Hazy installation is comprised of multiple components that can be deployed independently if necessary to allow for extremely flexible deployments supporting multiple use-cases.

-Detailed Metrics view detailed graphical metrics showing representative information about the similarity, utility and privacy of the synthetic data produced by individual Generator Models
+The model registry allows the user to explore the model metrics.
+This enables a user to view detailed graphical measurements showing representative information about the similarity, utility and privacy of the synthetic data produced by individual generator models.

-In order to provide access to trained Generator Models the Hub must run on the same network as the users who will be generating synthetic data.
+To provide access to trained Generator Models they must be accessible on the same network as the process that is generating synthetic data.

-The Trainer requires access to production data, so generally runs within some DMZ environment separate from the company WAN.
+The training process requires access to production data, so generally runs within a DMZ environment separate from the company WAN.

 The mechanism by which the trained Generator Models are moved out of the DMZ containing the production data and into the more open network hosting the Hub is one of the core deployment decision Hazy customers must make.

 - Generator Model